GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_api.rst

 extracting the 1-D spectrum.

 .. note::  In this observation, there is only one source to extract.
-If there were multiple sources in slits, regardless of whether they are of interest to the program, DRAGONS will locate them, trace them, and extract them automatically.
+If there were multiple sources in the slit, regardless of whether they are of interest to the program, DRAGONS will locate them, trace them, and extract them automatically.
 Each extracted spectrum is stored in an individual extension in the output multi-extension FITS file.

 This is what one raw image looks like.